tidepool-org/data-model/device-data/types/wizard.md

 The embedded object `recommended` encodes an insulin delivery device's recommendations for insulin dosing across three fields: `carb`, `correction`, and `net`.

 - `carb` encodes the units of insulin recommended by the device to "cover" the total grams of carbohydrate input ([`carbInput`](#carbinput)) by the user (if any) into the bolus calculator.
 The value for `carb` may be >= 0, as not all boluses involve the ingestion of carbohydrates and thus not all include a recommended insulin dose to cover carbohydrates about to be ingested.
 - `correction` encodes the units of insulin recommended by the device to bring the PWD to their target blood glucose or into their target blood glucose range given the input blood glucose ([`bgInput`](#bginput)).
 On some pumps, or depending on user preference on some pumps, this value may be *negative*.
-A negative recommendation for `correction` indicates that given the user's current blood glucose and [`insulinOnBoard`](#insulinonboard), low blood glucose is predicted and a reduction in insulin dosing (e.g., via a temporary basal rate <!-- Suggestion by Eden: add 'or a reduction of the net bolus amount' -->) may be required in order to main blood glucose at or within the target.
+A negative recommendation for `correction` indicates that given the user's current blood glucose and [`insulinOnBoard`](#insulinonboard), low blood glucose is predicted and a reduction in insulin dosing (e.g., via a temporary basal rate <!-- Suggestion by Eden: 'or a reduction of the total bolus amount' -->) may be required in order to main blood glucose at or within the target.
 - `net` is the net number of units of insulin that the bolus calculator recommended given the user's inputs.
-Generally, this `net` recommendation takes at least two and perhaps all three of `recommended.carb`, `recommended.correction`, and `insulinOnBoard` into account, but all <!-- Edit by Eden -->insulin pumps currently on the market perform this calculation slightly differently and so we have chosen to store the *result* of the calculation rather than leave this calculation as the responsibility of client applications.
+Generally, this `net` recommendation takes at least two and perhaps all three of `recommended.carb`, `recommended.correction`, and `insulinOnBoard` into account, but all insulin pumps currently on the market perform this calculation slightly differently and so we have chosen to store the *result* of the calculation rather than leave this calculation as the responsibility of client applications.

 <!-- end editable commentary on recommended -->